TerrificTable/TerrificTable/README.md

 |
 ├── Learning
 │   ├── Python -> Neural-Networks  --  AI  --  Mashine-learning  --  Algorithms
-│   ├── How OFX Plugins work and how to make them
+│   ├── How OFX Plugins work / how to make them
 │   ├── Shader (https://www.shadertoy.com/)
 │   ├── More about JavaScript
 │   └── More than the basics of C/C#/C++